Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Synthetic case studies

-The final synthetic case study utilizes the two-span bridge benchmark presented in \cite{Tatsis2019}, illustrated in \autoref{fig:examples_overview}(c).
-Members of a homogeneous population \citep{Bull2021} of bridges are subjected to controlled loading tests, where a vehicle with known mass and moving at a constant velocity is used to excite the bridge response.
-The response is obtained as a strain influence line, measured by a point strain gauge placed under the center of the left midspan of the bridge.
-Each time-series is composed of $64$ measurements, equally spaced in time $t \in [0, 25]$ s.
 The behavior of each bridge is partially determined by the unknown vertical stiffnesses of the supports $k_{\mathrm{v},1}$, $k_{\mathrm{v},2}$ and $k_{\mathrm{v},3}$, which are taken to vary between different bridges due to variability in the design, construction and soil conditions.
 The boundary conditions are known to be symmetric such that $k_\mathrm{v,1} = k_\mathrm{v,3}$.
-The vertical stiffnesses are considered as physics-grounded latent variables.
-It is assumed that the position of the central pier can vary between members of the population by up to $2.0$ m.
-The nominal physics-based model includes the location of the pier as a parameter $\delta_\mathrm{s}$, describing the offset relative to the center of the bridge in the longitudinal direction.
-Furthermore, fluctuations $\delta_\mathrm{v}$ from the prescribed reference vehicle velocity $v_{\mathrm{ref}}$ were observed during the tests that can not be accounted for in the nominal physics-based model.
+The base-10 logarithms of the vertical stiffnesses are considered as physics-grounded latent variables.
+In the horizontal direction, only the left support has a large stiffness, while the rest are unconstrained.
+It is assumed that the position of the central pier can vary between members of the population by up to $\pm 1.0$ m from $L/2$.
+Furthermore, fluctuations from the prescribed reference vehicle velocity $v_{\mathrm{ref}} = 1$ m/s were observed during the tests that can not be accounted for in the nominal physics-based model.
+These fluctuations are modeled as a multiplicative term $\delta_\mathrm{v}$ such that $v = \delta_\mathrm{v} \cdot v_\mathrm{ref}$.
 Noisy measurements of the vehicle velocity, and the known pier offsets $\delta_\mathrm{s}$ are included as domain variables.
-During inspections performed by experts, the left, middle and right support of each bridge are assigned scores $\bm{y} = (y_1, y_2, y_3) \in [0, 1]^3$, with zero representing pristine condition and unity representing complete loss of the cross-section.
+It is assumed that the bridge decks are prone to deterioration in a region around the supports.
+During inspections performed by experts, each bridge is assigned scores $\bm{y} = (y_1, y_2)$, quantifying the deterioration of the structure near the left and middle supports respectively.
+Each $y_i$ takes values between zero and one, where zero represents pristine condition and unity corresponds to severe damage of the cross-section at that position.
 These scores are considered as class observables.
-Finally, a small variability $\delta_\mathrm{F}$ in the reference vehicle load $F$ stemming from unknown variability in the transverse position of the vehicle is considered as an unknown confounding influence.
-The response, domain and class observables are contaminated with i.i.d. samples of Gaussian white noise with standard deviations $\sigma_\mathrm{x} = \sigma_\mathrm{c} = \sigma_\mathrm{y} = 0.001$.
-The quantities involved in the case study along with their prior and ground truth distributions are summarized in \autoref{tab:bridge_variables}.
-It is important to note that this case study is not intended to be a realistic procedure for system identification and SHM of bridges, and circumvents several important practical difficulties such as ensuring the consistency and alignment of data collected over long time-scales from a large number of structures.
-Furthermore, it is assumed for simplicity that the degradation condition of the bridges does not change significantly within the amount of time required to obtain the dataset.
+Finally, a small variability is considered in the vehicle load such that $F = \delta_\mathrm{F} \cdot F_\mathrm{ref}$, where $F_\mathrm{ref} = 100$ kN is the reference load.
+This variability is caused by deviation in the transverse position of the vehicle, and is considered as an unknown confounding influence.
+The quantities involved in the case study along with their prior and ground truth distributions are summarized in \autoref{tab:bridge_variables}